Ashwin-S-Nambiar/password-generator/README.md

-A password generator, generates 2 random passwords and copy them when you click on one of them.
+# Password Generator
-You can also set the password length as you please and generate the passwords.
+A password generator, generates 2 random passwords based on the password size provided by the user and copy them when you click on one of them.